DeafeningRoar/discord-gpt/README.md

 - **Text File Attachments**: Upload `.txt` files to provide context for web searches
 - **Citation Links**: Receive source links for all information provided
 - **No Image Support**: This command focuses on text-based web queries

+### Express API Integration

+The bot also provides a REST API for external integrations

 ### Key Features